Page 6: Historical Events In December - 17

 1951 On this day in history dutch Communist Party members forbidden to be civil servants

-1953 Dmitri Shostakovitch' 10th Symphony, premieres in Leningrad on December - 17.
+1953 On this day in history dmitri Shostakovitch' 10th Symphony, premieres in Leningrad

 1954 On this day in history fully automated railroad freight yard (Gary IN)

-1955 Carl Perkins wrote Blue Suede Shoes.
-Less than 48 hours later, he recorded it at the Sun Studios in Memphis on this day in history.
+1955 On this day in history carl Perkins wrote Blue Suede Shoes.
+Less than 48 hours later, he recorded it at the Sun Studios in Memphis.

 1957 On this day in history the Atlas U.S. intercontinental ballistic missile makes its inaugural test flight.